 Glenn has extensive experience as an advocate and advisor.
 He has successfully appeared before all levels of Court in Alberta, the Supreme Court of Canada, and at a variety of Administrative Boards and Commissions.
 His Court experience includes appearances in virtually all areas of administrative, civil and criminal litigation.
 Glenn has represented countless individuals and companies and has acted for and against governments in a vast array of disputes.
 Glenn has also participated as counsel in many forms of alternative dispute resolution, including mediations, arbitrations, Judicial Dispute Resolutions and mini-trials.
-In addition to practising law, Glenn serves as an Arbitrator on a Pipeline Arbitration Committee by Federal Ministerial Appointment under the National Energy Board Act, is a Board Member on the City of Calgary's License and Community Standards Appeal Board, and is a Trustee of the Calgary Zoological Society.
+In addition to practising law, Glenn has served as an Arbitrator on Pipeline Arbitration Committees by Federal Ministerial Appointment under the National Energy Board Act.
+He is a Board Member on the City of Calgary's License and Community Standards Appeal Board, and a Board Member on the Alberta Management Opted-Out & Excluded Long Term Disability Income Continuance Plan Second Level Appeal Board.
+Glenn is a Trustee and the Fundraising Committee Chair of the Calgary Zoological Society.

 In 2005 Glenn was honoured as a recipient of the Alberta Centennial Medal in recognition of his significant contributions to his fellow citizens, his community and Alberta.
 In 2008 Glenn received a Lexpert Directory Repeatedly Recommended rating.
 In 2010 Glenn was awarded a Queen's Counsel designation.
 Glenn has a Lawyers.com AV Preeminent peer review rating in both Legal Ability and Ethical Standards and a Lexis Nexis Martindale-Hubbell AV Preeminent peer review rating in both Legal Ability and Ethical Standards - the highest ratings given.
 In 2011 and 2012 Glenn received a Canadian Legal Lexpert Directory peer review rating as a Repeatedly Recommended Practitioner in Personal Injury Litigation.
 In 2011, 2012, 2013 and 2014 Glenn received a Canadian Legal Lexpert peer review rating as a Repeatedly Recommended Practitioner in Securities Litigation.
 Glenn is ranked by Benchmark Canada as an "Energy Litigation Star" (2012) , an "Energy and Natural Resources Litigation Star" (2013, 2014), an "Arbitration Litigation Star" (2013, 2014), an "Insurance Litigation Star" (2012), a "Securities Litigation Star" (2012, 2013, 2014), a "Class Action Litigation Star" (2012), an "Insolvency Litigation Star" (2013, 2014), a "Commercial Litigation Star" (2012), and a "Litigation Star in Alberta" (2012, 2013, 2014).
 In 2012 Glenn was honoured as a recipient of a Queen Elizabeth II Diamond Jubilee Medal in recognition of his significant contribution to his Province and community.
-Glenn has been recognized as a "Top Rated Lawyer in Canada" by Corporate Counsel Magazine (December 2012), The American Lawyer Magazine (December 2012), and American Lawyer Media (May 2013).
-Glenn is recognized as a "Leader in his Field" by Chambers Global (2014).
+Glenn has been recognized as a "Top Rated Lawyer in Canada" by Corporate Counsel Magazine (2013, 2014), The American Lawyer Magazine (2013, 2014), and American Lawyer Media (2013, 2014).
+Glenn is recognized as a Leading Lawyer in Dispute Resolution by Chambers Global (2014).

 Glenn is a member of numerous community and legal organizations, including the Law Society of Alberta, the Calgary Bar Association, The Canadian Bar Association, The Canadian Institute for the Administration of Justice, The Advocates' Society, The Alberta Civil Trial Lawyers Association, the Association of Certified Fraud Examiners, and the American Association for Justice.
 He has served as the Practitioner Advisor to the Alberta Law Review since 2005.